 Sub Groups

-The Sub-Committee may, subject to the approval of the Joint Committee establish sub-groups or task and finish groups to carry out on its behalf specific aspects of Sub-Committee business.
+The Sub-Committee may, subject to the approval of the JC establish sub-groups or task and finish groups to carry out on its behalf specific aspects of Sub-Committee business.

 Strategy

-Oversee and monitor the development and implementation of the JCCs Strategies for patient quality, safety and outcomes:
+Oversee and monitor the development and implementation of the NWJCCs Strategies for patient quality, safety and outcomes:

 Patient Quality, Safety and Outcomes

-Provide assurance to Joint Committee on implementation of the Quality aspects within the Integrated Medium Term Plan (IMTP) for the Joint Committee
+Provide assurance to JC on implementation of the Quality aspects within the Integrated Medium-Term Plan (IMTP)

-Provide assurance to the Joint Committee in relation to the Commissioning Assurance Framework.
+Provide support for the development and implementation of the Commissioning Assurance Framework and to subsequently provide assurance to the JC in relation to the Commissioning Assurance Framework.

 Contribute to and oversee the development of effectiveness of the Joint Committee’s Annual Quality Statement and the Annual Governance Statement